riamf/notes-hugo/notes/content/posts/dockerized_grafana_setup.md

 # Grafana

 Grafana is a tool that lets you visualize metrics.
 It handles a lot of different data sources and is very flexible.
-It does not require you to be an it expert to setup and with just few easy steps you can connect to your database or srvice and present live metric that can help you more deeply understand how you system is used.
+It does not require you to be an it expert to setup and with just few easy steps you can connect to your database or service and present live metric that can help you more deeply understand how your system is used.
 With a system of alerts it tell you about bottlenecks that you might not know of, like moments in time when your system is overloaded and you database is dying.

-And it is all free and open sourced so 😍.
+And it is all free and open sourced 😍.

 # What for

 Today most multi-services platforms are build using docker containers.
 It provides you with great flexibility and this is what I wanted to have with grafana just a standalone docker image that I can have pre-configured and ready to deploy in dcos for example.

-What I wanted to achieve with grafana is to have a nice display of what is happening in production database of one of the companies I work for.
-I wanted to create dashboard that will query some data and will present valuable information that we can easily interpret.
+What I wanted to achieve with grafana is to have a nice display of what is happening in production database.
+I wanted to create dashboard that will query some data and will present valuable information that I can easily interpret.

-So What I am going to explain here is a grafana connection to mysql database.
-But as I an imagine other data sources might by as "simple" as this one.
-After fighting all issues that I encountered everything else should be easy.
+So what I am going to explain here is a grafana connection to mysql database.
+But as I can imagine other data sources might by as "simple" as this one.
+After fighting all issues that I encountered, everything else should be easy.

 # Initial setup

 So lets begin by making sure that you have docker installed.
 I used the latest version that is available [here](https://docker.com).
 I will be using terminal commands a lot so just be sure to keep terminal window opened.

 After that we need to have grafana docker image installed.
 It is easily available from docker hub (it is where all official docker images are available).
-So to download grafana image just type in:
+To download grafana image just type in:

 `docker pull grafana/grafana`